 What is a Class Action Lawsuit?

 A class action lawsuit is a legal action filed against a defendant by a group of individuals.
-It is designed for situations in which many individuals have suffered similar injuries as a result of actions committed by the defendant.
+It is designed for situations in which many individuals have suffered similar injuries as a result of the defendant's actions.

 When They Are Used

 Class action lawsuits are often filed against government entities, financial institutions, manufacturers, retailers, and employers.
-Many suits are based on allegations of defective products, false advertising, discrimination, or unlawful employment practices.
+Many are based on allegations of defective products, false advertising, discrimination, or unlawful employment practices.
 Some suits have alleged that the defendant violated the Telephone Consumer Protection Act.

 How They Work

 In a class action lawsuit, the group (class) of plaintiffs is represented by one or more lead plaintiffs.
 The injuries suffered and the allegations alleged by the lead plaintiff must be similar to those of the other class members.
 Otherwise, the lead plaintiff won't be a suitable representative of the class.

 Before a class action lawsuit can proceed, the class must be certified by a judge.
 The lead plaintiff must demonstrate that the plaintiffs have a valid claim against the defendant and that all class members have similar claims.
 The lead plaintiff must also show that he or she can adequately represent all group members.